Evangelos-Lotis/Python-Data-Cleaning-Project/README.md

-In this Python project the main purpose is to:
+In this Python project the main purpose is to analyze sales data for video games from a CSV file using pandas, numpy, and matplotlib:
-● Remove Duplicates
+● Check Duplicates
-● Drop unused Columns
+● Check Dates
+● Check Null Values
 ● Strip
 ● Clean/Standarde Phone Numbers
-● Split Columns
-● Standardize Column Values using Replace
-● Fill Null Values
 ● Filter Down Rows of Data
+● Group Data
+● Visualize with bar chart and scatter plot